- Author: email@example.com, (510) 604-5717

-- She has designed and implemented more than six hundred websites for individuals, small-to-medium-sized businesses, and nonprofit organizations.
-Site #645 launched on August 4, 2017.
+- She has designed and implemented over 700 websites for individuals, small-to-medium-sized businesses, and nonprofit organizations.

 - Through this experience, she has developed processes, checklists, and templates to get the job done.
 No stone has been left unturned in uncovering every little detail of the website design process: the best ways to approach the many tasks and challenges, the common mistakes that clients make, and the things they do that can drive a web designer crazy!

 - Previously she held individual contributor and management positions in engineering, quality, and information technology, spanning almost twenty years, at technology leaders as well as start-up endeavors.

 - She holds a BS in electrical engineering from the University of California, San Diego, and an MS in computer science from Stanford University.

 - She lives in Fremont, California, with her husband and a room full of computers.
 They have two adult children, one grandchild, and a menagerie of grandpets.

 Every website project starts with homework